Electronics and IT (Aalborg)

 Automatic interpretation of measurable signals is basic within modern engineering.
 For instance, there’s recycling of bottles.
 When you place a used bottle in the reverse vending machine, a sensor (here a camera) takes a photo of the bottle and automatically identifies it via its shape, colour, dimensions, etc. This identification is then passed on to a database where it is compared to others, and the system subsequently makes a decision as to the amount of refunded deposit.
 The system is also able to detect whether the bottle is broken and thus non-refundable.
 A project within the theme of Information Processing Systems could be about a system such as a reverse vending machine or other systems such as parking ticket system or automatic access control via fingerprint or face recognition.
 Or what about automatic recognition of road signs as a step towards the automatic car?

-Upon completion of the 6th semester, you are BSc in Electronic Engineering and IT.
+Upon completion of the 6th semester, you are BSc in Electronics and IT.

 Further information on courses and regulations, etc., may be found in the programme curriculum.

-With a BSc degree in Electronic Engineering and IT from Aalborg University, you have eight different MSc programmes in engineering to choose from (all are in Aalborg unless otherwise specified):
+With a BSc degree in Electronics and IT from Aalborg University, you have eight different MSc programmes in engineering to choose from (all are in Aalborg unless otherwise specified):